Train to become a

 Additional Information

-Get more details about the Residential and Commercial Electrician program and MTTI’s tool bonus.
+Get more details about the Residential and Commercial Electrician Program and MTTI’s tool bonus.

-Costs for 2022-2023 tuition, fees and supplies, before any Title IV funding loans are applied are listed on the program’s Consumer Information Page.
+Costs for tuition, fees and supplies, before any Title IV funding loans are applied are listed on the program’s Consumer Information Page.

 View the graduation and employment rates, and median debt of graduates completing this program on the Consumer Information Page for this program.